alppekk/ekinci.github.io/pages/about.md

 ## Bachelor's Degree in Psychology
 **Bogazici University**, Istanbul, Turkey
-*Thesis: "The Effects of Emotion on Time Perception"*
+*Thesis: "The Effects of Emotions on Time Perception"*